I-Foresee-U/Data-Analysis-for-Internet-of-Things-System/README.md

 The probelm description is shown in "Project-Description.pdf"

-The implementation details are shown in the report "Big Three_Final.pdf"
+The implementation details and results are shown in the report "**Big Three_Final.pdf**"